Binhe-Jia/A-Comparative-approach-to-Forecasting-Cocoa-Price-Using-SARIMA-and-GAM-Models/README.md

 # A-Comparative-approach-to-Forecasting-Cocoa-Price-Using-SARIMA-and-GAM-Models
 This repository contains final group project materials of STA457 Winter 2025 related to cocoa price modeling using ARIMA/SARIMA and GAM.
+Please open an issue in case of any difficulty running the R markdown files

 ## Detail
 - Programming Language: R